 What’s the difference between biodegradable and compostable?

-If you’re looking to shift your habits to have a more sustainable period, you might be keeping an eye out for period products that have eco-friendly credentials, such as being biodegradable or compostable.
-These are terms used to describe how materials, including period products, break down after use and can indicate that they’re more sustainable options than regular plastic-filled pads and tampons.
+If you’re looking to shift your habits to have a more sustainable periods, you might be keeping an eye out for period products that have eco-friendly credentials like being organic.
+There are also terms such as biodegradable or compostable, used to describe how materials or products break down after use.
+When these terms are used to describe a period products they likely indicate that they’re more sustainable options than regular plastic-filled pads and tampons.

-Biodegradable and compostable are often used interchangeably, so it may be unclear what the differences are between them.
-The use of one without the other can change how sustainable a product really is.
+Biodegradable and compostable are often used interchangeably, so it can be unclear what the differences are between them.
+The use of one word without the other can be meaningful and change how sustainable a product really is.
 Read on to find out the difference between compostable and biodegradable period products.

 What does biodegradable mean?